Santa Ana River: Pollution and restoration

 The Prado Flood Control Basin on the Santa Ana River has one of the largest remaining riparian zones along the main stem.

 As with many Southern California rivers, the Santa Ana is heavily polluted and used.
 The main stem above Seven Oaks Dam is free-flowing, as are many of its upper tributaries.
 Once the river enters the Inland Empire basin, however, much of its flow is diverted for municipal and agricultural water use.
 Most of the flow in the river below the city of San Bernardino consists of effluent from 45 wastewater treatment plants and dry season urban runoff, which is collected behind Prado Dam.
 Any flow that makes it downstream to Orange County is diverted by another pair of dams into approximately 1100 acre of groundwater recharge basins, providing approximately 218000 acre.ft of municipal water for the county every year, or one-third of its water supply.
 Downstream of that dam, the river gathers further urban runoff before finally making it into the Pacific.
 The Santa Ana River is included on the U.S. Environmental Protection Agency's (EPA) list of "304 (l) 'toxic hot spots' list of impaired waterways".

-In Orange County, the Orange County Water District, formed in 1932 to manage the county's groundwater, uses the treated water from upstream to recharge a massive reservoir, or aquifer, that runs roughly nine miles from Lakeview Avenue to Ball Road.
-The water percolates through layers of sand and gravel, which work to scrub, or purify it.
-There, it joins treated wastewater pumped from the Orange County Sanitation Department's state-of-the-art plant in Fountain Valley.
+Orange County formed the Orange County Water District (OCWD) in 1932 to manage the county's groundwater.
+Today, it uses the treated water from upstream to recharge a massive reservoir, or aquifer, that runs roughly nine miles from Lakeview Avenue to Ball Road.
+The water percolates through layers of sand and gravel, which work to scrub or purify it.
+There, it joins treated wastewater pumped from the Orange County Sanitation Department's plant in Fountain Valley.
 Those two types of water account for 60 to 70 percent of the aquifer, which can hold 500,000 acre feet.
 Combined with water imported from Northern California and the Colorado River, the OCWD maintains that the aquifer could serve the water needs of all its clients for a year.

 A number of organizations have been formed to try to gain public interest in restoring the river.
-One of the most prominent is the Santa Ana Watershed Project Authority (SAWPA), formed by five municipal water districts in the Santa Ana River area.
-A second one is the Santa Ana River Dischargers Association.
+This includes the Santa Ana Watershed Project Authority (SAWPA), formed by five municipal water districts in the Santa Ana River area, and the Santa Ana River Dischargers Association.
 Both have conducted studies as to what beneficial uses the Santa Ana River would have aside from water supply and flood control, as well as the removal of some of the concreted sections of the lower river.
 This set of studies is known as the "Use-Attainability Analysis", which was submitted to the state Congress, which approved it.
 However, upon submission to the EPA, it was rejected.
 As a result, little work has been done to repair the ecological damage that has been caused by urbanization along the river.
-Other projects include the Santa Ana Watershed Planning Advisory Committee, and the Santa Ana River Watershed Alliance (SARWA).
+Other projects include the Santa Ana Watershed Planning Advisory Committee and the Santa Ana River Watershed Alliance (SARWA).